DeltaSigISU/deltasigisu.github.io/README.md

-Contact Us Will be after Membership Section
+Contact Us Will be after Membership Section:

 This is where I will put my contact info along with Erik as there should be two people they can contact.
 They should also have a link to our instagram in the bottom right corner where my contact info will also be present.
 There will also be either a data structure dictionary or an embedded google form for a potential member to contact us.
 We should also have our house location on this final section.